Deep congruences + the Brauer-Nesbitt theorem: Introduction

 \subsection{The basic module-theoretic question}

-{Let $p$ be a prime.} For a finite free $\ZZ_p$-module $M$ with an action of a linear operator $T$, how much information does one need to know about the traces of $\ZZ_p[T]$ acting on $M$ to know the structure of the semisimplification of $M \otimes \FF_p$ as an $\FF_p[T]$-module?
+{Let $p$ be a prime.} For a finite free $\ZZ_p$-module $M$ with an action of a linear operator~$T$, how much information does one need to know about the traces of $\ZZ_p[T]$ acting on~$M$ to know the structure of the semisimplification of $M \otimes \FF_p$ as an $\FF_p[T]$-module?

-Certainly knowing $\tr (T^n | M)$ for enough $n$ as an element of $\ZZ_p$ is plenty: the Brauer-Nesbitt theorem --- or in this one-parameter case, even simply linear independence of characters (see \hyperref[brauernesbittsec]{Appendix}) --- tell us that these traces determine $(M \otimes \QQ_p)^\ss$, so that they determine the multiset of eigenvalues of $T$ on $M$ in characteristic zero, and hence in characteristic $p$.
-But this very precise characteristic-zero information is much more than we need: we merely want to understand $M$ modulo $p$.
+Certainly knowing $\tr (T^n | M)$ as an element of $\ZZ_p$ for enough $n$ is plenty: the Brauer-Nesbitt theorem --- or in this one-parameter case, even simply linear independence of characters (see \hyperref[brauernesbittsec]{Appendix}) --- tell us that these traces determine $(M \otimes \QQ_p)^\ss$, so that they determine the multiset of eigenvalues of $T$ on $M$ in characteristic zero, and hence in characteristic $p$.
+But this very precise characteristic-zero information is more than we need: we merely want to understand $M$ modulo~$p$.

 On the other hand, knowing all the $\tr (T^n | M)$ modulo $p$ is not enough to determine $M \otimes \FF_p$.
 Indeed, if $M$ has rank $p$ and $T$ acts on $M$ as multiplication by a scalar $\alpha$ in $\ZZ_p$ then for every $n \geq 0$ we have \mbox{$\tr (T^n | M) = p \alpha^n \equiv 0 \cmod{p}$}, and we cannot recover $\alpha \cmod{p}$ from this trace data.